wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/ltrim](https://redis.io/commands/ltrim)

-#### RPopLPush
+#### Retrieving the last element in a list
-The rPopLPush operation is used to remove the list element in a list, prepend it to another list and return it.
+The rPopLPush operation removes the last element in a list, then inserts it to another list, and then returns it.

 **rPopLPush**
 ```xml